mfathy00/MatchOrderEngine/README.md

 **4. Tracking down a performance issue in production**
-I create detailed logs to track processing duration from start to end.
+I created detailed logs to track the processing duration from start to finish.